-The privacy of all parties to a complaint of sexual misconduct must be respected, except insofar as it interferes with the college’s obligation to fully investigate allegations of sexual misconduct.
-Where privacy is not strictly kept, it will still be tightly controlled on a need-to-know basis.
+The privacy of all parties to a complaint of sexual misconduct or gender-based discrimination must be respected, except insofar as it interferes with the college’s obligation to fully investigate these allegations.
+Where privacy is not strictly kept, it will still be tightly controlled on a need-to-know basis with the Title IX Coordinator.
 Dissemination of information and/or written materials to persons not involved in the complaint procedure is not permitted.
-Violations of the privacy of the complainant or the accused individual may lead to conduct action by the college.
+Violations of the privacy of the complainant or the respondent may be considered retaliation and will lead to conduct action by the College.

-In all complaints of sexual misconduct, all parties will be informed of the outcome.
-The institution also must statistically report the occurrence on campus of major violent crimes, including certain sex offenses, in an annual report of campus crime statistics.
+In all complaints of sexual misconduct and gender-based discrimination, all parties will be informed of the outcome.
+The institution also must statistically report the occurrence on campus of major violent crimes, including certain sex offenses, in an annual report of campus crime statistics as mandated by the Clery Act.
 This statistical report does not include personally identifiable information.

 Will my parents be told?

 Yes, if you file a report or complaint.
-Sexual misconduct is a serious offense and the accused individual has the right to know the identity of the complainant/alleged victim.
-If there is a hearing, the college does provide options for questioning without confrontation, including Skype, using a room divider or using separate hearing rooms.
+Sexual misconduct is a serious offense and the respondent has the right to know the identity of the complainant.

 Do I have to name the perpetrator if I want to file a report?

-If you want formal disciplinary action to be taken again the alleged perpetrator then we will need the name of the perpetrator .
-If you choose to report the incident or discuss the incident without using the name of the alleged perpetrator, the college will be limited in how it can respond.
-Community members should be aware that not identifying the perpetrator(s) may limit the institution’s ability to respond comprehensively.
+If you want formal disciplinary action to be taken against the respondent then we will need the name of the individual(s).
+If you choose to report the incident or discuss the incident without using the name of the respondent, the college will be limited in how it can respond.
+Community members should be aware that not identifying the respondent may limit the institution’s ability to respond comprehensively.

 What do I do if I am accused of sexual misconduct?

-DO NOT contact the alleged victim.
-It is also recommended that you read this document.
+DO NOT contact the complainant.
 You may also want to consult these resources.
 Keep in mind that some of these resources are responsible employees who are required to share information with the Title IX Coordinator; confidential resources are limited to clergy, health care professionals, attorneys, and mental health care providers.

-Will I (as a victim) have to pay for counseling and/or medical care?
+Will I (as the complainant) have to pay for counseling and/or medical care?